- Introduction to Stripe

 As for the first situation, Stripe was originally only able to support businesses with United States addresses and bank accounts.
-They have expanded into Canada, Ireland, and the UK.
-Stripe is continuing to expand its availability around the world, but that’s both technically and legally difficult, so it may take some time to get to where you’re at.
+They have expanded into Canada, Ireland, and the UK, then Australia, and most of Europe, and… Stripe is continuing to expand its availability around the world, but that’s both technically and legally difficult, so it may take some time to get to where you’re at.

 As for the second situation, if, for whatever reason, you feel the need to support payments via PayPal, then it may not make sense to also implement Stripe.
 You could implement both–Stripe for credit cards and PayPal for only PayPal, but I’m not sure everyone people (although I’d be inclined to use both).
 Stripe also does not support some more esoteric payment options, such as eCheque.

 At the time of this writing, Stripe supports Visa, Mastercard, American Express, JCB, Discover, and Diners Club in the United States; Visa, Mastercard, and American Express elsewhere (support doc).